rachfop/draft-md-book/src/introduction.md

 ## Score

-Score provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
+The workload specification Score provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 Score eliminates configuration management between local and remote environments.

 ### What is it?